Book of Love (album): History

-Philadelphia-based synthpop quartet Book of Love released their eponymous debut, Book of Love, in the spring of 1986, when synthpop was at its peak in the mid-'80s.
+Philadelphia-based synthpop quartet Book of Love released their debut, Book of Love, in the spring of 1986, when synthpop was at its peak in the mid-1980s.
 During 1984 and 1985, the band recorded various demos at the recording studio Noise, in midtown Manhattan.
 One of the demos was the song "Boy", a toe-tapping tale of teen-girl angst featuring tubular bells and a skip-along beat.

 Noise recording studio had many bells and chimes available at the band's disposal.
 Reflecting on that time, Ted Ottaviano stated, "I was fascinated with Altered Images and other bands that were incorporating bells and chimes into their music.
 Long brass chimes, tubular bells, whatever.
 It sounded right, for the time."

 Keyboardist Lauren Roselli gave a copy of the "Boy" demo to disc jockey Ivan Ivan, who had recently co-produced the dancefloor hit "The Dominatrix Sleeps Tonight" by Dominatrix.
 Ivan forwarded the demo to Sire Records president Seymour Stein, who subsequently signed the group to his label in August 1984.

 In 1985, the band began recording what would become their debut album at Unique Recording with Ivan Ivan as producer.
 The band recorded two tracks for the single, "Boy" and the band's theme song "Book of Love".
 "Boy" was released as a single, and became a huge dance club hit, peaking at no. 7 on the Billboard Hot Dance Club Play chart.
 A rare Australian promotional video was shot for the song, featuring the band performing the song with Ted Ottaviano playing tubular bells.